beryxz/unifi-webex-dl/README.md

 - If you use `.yaml` configs instead of `.json`, change the extension accordingly in `docker.sh`

 ## PLEASE NOTE

-When you pull new updates, remember to update project dependencies using `npm ci`.

 If a recording gives you an error, verify on Webex that it can actually be opened before opening an issue.
 Recordings could be disabled by the course organizer.